I'm learning faster thanks to GPT-3.5 correcting my code and giving me suggestions.

 You can't abstract away the fact that the AI has no idea what it's talking about and is just shitting out things that look correct.
 Ask for a source and watch it make up dead links and complete bullshit.

-it literally doesn't matter retard.
+it literally doesn't matter moron.
 PageRank doesn't know what page you're looking for, it just spits out results based on stats.
 Yet no one's gonna shame you for learning programming concepts with Google/Duckduckgo/Kagi.
 It doesn't have to be AGI to be useful and get you the results you want

-You're not learning fuckin' shit, bugman.
+You're not learning frickin' shit, bugman.

 The AI is doing it all for you.
 Kek.